Alejandro J. Estudillo

 Quantitative Research Methods (Module Convenor)

-I created this core module as part of our MSc Psychology (Conversion) program.
+I designed this core module as part of our MSc Psychology (Conversion) program.
 The module aims to provide students with a broad overview of planning, designing, and conducting experiments and research studies, as well as analyzing and effectively communicating experimental and research study findings.

 Advanced Research Methods (Lecturer)

-In this masters module, I conduct a 2-hour session on the applications of MRI in clinical, health, and forensic settings
+In this master’s module, I teach the applications of brain imaging techniques such as MRI and fMRI in clinical, health, and forensic settings.

 Critically Evaluating Psychology: Past and Present (Lecturer)